MattBlissett/git-novice-topdown/_episodes/06-ignore.md

 What if we have files that we do not want Git to track for us?
 These could be backup files created by our editor, or intermediate files created during data analysis.

-Our breakfast recipe has a "secret ingredient" that we don't want anyone to know about.
+Our breakfast recipe has some "secret ingredients" that we don't want anyone to know about.
-Our first thought is to hide it among lots of similar files, so we do this:
+We do this:

 ~~~
 $ cd breakfast